 If you remember this, and temper that thought with a healthy dose of caution and common sense when it comes to avoiding scams, the incessant pestering does get more tolerable and you will find that there are a lot of easy ways to get around the majority of touts or avoid them entirely.

 No matter how good you are at spotting and avoiding touts, you will never escape them completely.
 In these instances where you are being hassled just blank them.
 Pretend they don’t exist.
-It is an extremely simple but also an extremely effective way to get rid of them, and if you do it long enough they will get very frustrated and eventually just move onto the next walking ATM known as tourists.
+If you make eye contact even once or give them a simple opening to start their spiel, they will pounce!
+So don’t give them a chance.
+It is an extremely simple but also an extremely effective way to get rid of them, and if you do it long enough they will get very frustrated and eventually just move onto the next walking ATM known as package tourists.

 Scams and cons are generally the same all over the world and are quite often inventive variations on the same few themes, quite often a confidence trick or an unsolicited offer of assistance.
 Become familiar with the basic travel scams and you will be able to spot these a mile off and avoid or divert them as necessary, and if a tout does try to get a fast one over on you, you will be better able to protect yourself from them.